 What else inspires you?

-I take inspiration in the way human beings interact with the world.
+The way human beings interact with the world.
 When a person with limited means gives what he or she has to someone with even less, I find myself wanting to be more generous.
-When a person keeps jumping over hurdles others think impossible to achieve a dream or purpose, that makes me want to work harder.
-When an unknown artist/musician/writer risks all to share themselves with the world, it makes me a little more fearless in doing the same.
-But, mostly, it’s kindness that I find most inspirational.
-Imagine having the worst day, or struggling through a difficult life, yet still finding something within, some reservoir of strength, to smile and offer yourself with compassion and love to the world… holy merde, I want to be a better person.
+When a person keeps jumping over hurdles others think impossible to achieve a dream or purpose, it makes me want to work harder.
+When an artist/musician/writer risks all to share themselves with the world, it makes me a little more fearless in doing the same.

 Most people won’t know there’s invisible copy here.